Be A Citizen Scientist!

 While on your preserve hike, help us learn more about the plants and animals on the preserve by documenting what you see.
 Here’s how!

 Find a cool plant at one of our preserves?
 See a nifty bird?
 Not sure what you’ve found and want confirmation?
 Record your observations on our iNaturalist page.
 Not only will you connect with other nature lovers and explore the incredible diversity of life here in New Hampshire, but your findings will help support our conservation efforts in the state.
 Find our project on the app (Apple Store or Google Play) or at iNaturalist.org.

 Now you can help monitor environmental changes to our preserves using your smartphone or digital camera!
 Funded by NASA and managed locally by the University of New Hampshire, the Picture Post Project is a citizen science program that harnesses the collective power of digital photography to observe and understand changes to landscapes over time.
 Participating is easy!
 Just place your smartphone or camera on each of the eight sides of the picture post platform, snap a photo, and upload them to the Picture Post website.
-Picture Posts are currently installed at Manchester Cedar Swamp Preserve and Lubberland Creek Preserve, where imagery will help us monitor how saltmarsh responds to environmental changes like a shifting climate and sea level rise.
-Posts are also planned for installation at Green Hills, Ossipee Pine Barrens and more, so keep your eyes peeled and your camera handy!
+Picture Posts are currently installed at Manchester Cedar Swamp Preserve, Green Hills Preserve, Ossipee Pine Barrens and Lubberland Creek Preserve, where imagery will help us monitor how saltmarsh responds to environmental changes like a shifting climate and sea level rise.
+Keep your eyes peeled and your camera handy!
 Check out a full list of Picture Post locations throughout the Granite State.